 - A7.31 There is significant variation in the rates charged by operators in countries outside the EEA: - a) Some countries outside the EEA have relatively low termination and transit charges.
-This includes some countries with high call volumes such as the USA, India and China124, where rates are still above, but closer to, those charged by UK and EEA providers.125 - b) On the other hand, some countries, such as Gambia, Zimbabwe, Albania and Ghana, termination rates are very high (as shown in Figure A7.1 above). - A7.32 In terms of regulation of termination rates, some non-EEA countries impose relatively low termination caps (e.g. India126).
+This includes some countries with high call volumes such as the USA, India and China124, where rates are still above, but closer to, those charged by UK and EEA providers.125 - b) On the other hand, in some countries, such as Gambia, Zimbabwe, Albania and Tunisia, termination rates are very high (as shown in Figure A7.1 above). - A7.32 In terms of regulation of termination rates, some non-EEA countries impose relatively low termination caps (e.g. India126).
 In contrast, some countries operate price floors on termination rates.
-The OECD has highlighted the use of surcharges on international incoming traffic mandated by regulators or legislation in 15 African countries (Benin, Central African Republic, Chad, Congo, Cote d'Ivoire, Djibouti, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Senegal, Sierra Leone, Togo and Zimbabwe) and notes that this has increased in recent years.127 For example, legislation in Ghana sets a minimum price of USD0.19 per minute (approximately 14ppm) for termination of international calls.128 129
+The OECD has highlighted the use of surcharges on international incoming traffic mandated by regulators or legislation in 15 African countries (Benin, Central African Republic, Chad, Congo, Cote d'Ivoire, Djibouti, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Senegal, Sierra Leone, Togo and Zimbabwe) and notes that this has